 If your goal is improving your finances, keep reading to learn all about the top offers in this space, how long they last, and how you can use them to your advantage.

 - Citi Simplicity Card: Best for Longest 0% APR Offer

 - PenFed Gold Visa Card: Best Low Ongoing APR

 - Citi Double Cash Card: Best Card for the Long-Term

-- Chase Freedom: Best for Bonus Rewards
+- Discover it Cash Back: Best for Bonus Rewards

 - Citi Diamond Preferred Credit Card: Best for Balance Transfers and Purchases

 To come up with our list of top picks, we took into account factors such as the duration of the introductory 0% APR offer, minimum and maximum ongoing APRs, account-related fees, customer support, rewards, and other perks.